An APRC – annual percentage rate of charge – is a calculation that shows you the total cost of a mortgage or secured loan over its entire term.

 By contrast, the APRC includes the standard variable rate, even though that doesn’t usually kick in for several years.
 It’s used for mortgages and other loans that are secured against your home.

 Not everyone gets the headline (or representative) APRC.
-By law, lenders must offer this rate to at least 51% of customers, but the remaining 49% can end up being offered a more expensive rate.
+By law, lenders must offer this rate or lower to at least 51% of customers, but the remaining 49% can end up being offered a more expensive rate.
 Ultimately, the rate you’ll be offered is dependent on your personal financial situation, including how much you want to borrow, your loan-to-value ratio (LTV) and your credit rating.

 People with big deposits, lower LTVs and excellent credit ratings tend to get the best deals.